CrickmoreRoguljaLabs/Tap_EvidenceAccumulation/README.md

-tapevid - the main function for evidence accumulation (1 female) tapevid_2fly - a function to simulate evidence-accumulators' performance in a 2-female choice assay tapevid_2fly_coin - a function to simulate coin-flippers' performance in a 2-female choice assay
+tapevid - the main function for evidence accumulation (1 female) tapevid_2fly - a function to simulate evidence-accumulators' performance in a 2-female choice assay tapevid_2fly_coin - a function to simulate coin-flippers' performance in a 2-female choice assay confint2 - a function to calculate 95% confidence interval from simulated data